Gaurav Gupta backstage at his latest Paris Fashion Week presentation. Photo: Gaurav Gupta

 The near-fatal fire that inspired Gaurav Gupta's latest fashion collection

 Sometimes work is the greatest healer.
 Indian couturier Gaurav Gupta believed that giving his life partner Navkirat Sodhi something to look forward to, something that would help her on her journey to recovery, would be the answer.
-So last autumn he began working on a collection that directly related the harrowing experience of a near fatal accident that happened last June at their home in Delhi.
+So last autumn he began working on a collection that directly related the harrowing experience of a near fatal accident that happened last June in Delhi.

 A candle was knocked over and Sodhi was consumed in flames.
 Gupta’s hands were burnt trying to put out the fire.
 Fifty-five per cent of Sodhi’s body was burnt, she underwent several surgeries and was given a 50 per cent chance of survival.